revelatio/rvl-pipe/README.md

 const { should, each, iff, prop, props } = require('rvl-pipe')

 // as ES6 Modules
-import { should, each, startWith, iff, prop, props } from 'rvl-pipe'
+import { should, each, iff, prop, props } from 'rvl-pipe'
 ```

 ### Composition functions